J-Coke/project-ananas/readme.md

 Use `npm run e2e`.
 This will start the server, run the tests and close the server

-Use `npm run cypress:run` to run the tests if you already have a server started
+If you already have a server started, use `npm run cypress:run` to run the tests

 ## To add a page